Skip to the main content.

 If your company has large-scale hiring needs and is looking to fill these positions at competitive rates, it might be time to consider an MSP.

-There was a time when companies did everything alone, hiring a company lawyer, human resources manager and accountant.
+There was a time when companies did everything alone, hiring a company lawyer, human resources manager, and accountant.
 Now, these services are outsourced, making it easier for companies to focus on customer and employee retention.

-There are many benefits to using an MSP, including an improved bottom line, competitive rates, a streamlined process and a single point of contact.
+There are many benefits to using an MSP, including an improved bottom line, competitive rates, a streamlined process, and a single point of contact.
 Estimates show that anywhere from 60% to 80% of all Fortune 500 companies have adopted the MSP model for staffing.

-How is an MSP organized?
+How Is an MSP Organized?

 There are three primary models used to organize an MSP, including: